 Sean has played an integral role in dozens of restructurings at KCC during his tenure, with experience in a wide array of industries including automotive, telecom, energy, retail, hotels and gaming.
 Some of his notable restructurings during his career at KCC are Calpine, Collins & Aikman, Charter Communications, Movie Gallery, Hawaiian Telcom and Washington Mutual.

 Sean earned a Bachelor of Arts degree in Sociology and Political Science from the University of California, Los Angeles.

 Joe brings considerable Chapter 11 experience to his role as Director, Corporate Restructuring Services.
-Joe oversees the claims administration on a wide range of KCC’s most complex corporate restructuring engagements.
+Joe oversees the noticing and claims administration on a wide range of the nation’s most complex corporate restructuring engagements.

 Joe graduated from Loyola Marymount University with a Bachelor of Arts degree in Business Administration, with an emphasis in Management and Business Law.

 Gerry brings more than 16 years of professional experience to his role as Chief Financial Officer at KCC.
 As a member of the Executive Committee, he provides strategic oversight, implements and regulates the corporate financial systems as well as serves as a liaison to Computershare, KCC’s parent company.
 In addition, Gerry oversees class action settlement fund distribution.
 He is also responsible for fostering relationships with major financial institutions.

 Gerry joined KCC after serving as the US Controller at Computershare for nearly 10 years.
 He previously held financial leadership roles with the Irish Dairy Board and Price Waterhouse Coopers.

 Gerry earned a Masters in Business Studies from Dublin City University, where he also completed his Bachelor of Arts degree in Accounting and Finance.
 He is a Chartered Accountant.